0xor1/panic/readme.md

 SafeGoGroup
 ===========

-Runs a collection of routines in a wait group and panics with a collection of panicked values
+Runs a collection of routines in a wait group and returns an error containing all the panicked values and stack traces for each

 ```go
 //blocking call but safe, err contains all the panicked values and stack traces for each